 or low-moisture mozzarella cheese pulled into at least strips about 3 inches long

-Husks may be soaked up to 1 day ahead; store in covered container in fridge.
-Bring to room temperature before using.
+Husks may be soaked up to one day ahead; store in covered container in fridge.
+Bring to room temperature and pat dry before using.

-To Make The Tamale Dough: Bring 3 cups of water to a boil in a medium saucepan.
-Place the masa harina in a bowl then pour in the water and stir to combine.
+Make The Tamale Dough: Bring 3 cups of the water or broth to a boil in a medium saucepan.
+Place the 3 cups of masa harina in a bowl, then pour in the water and stir to combine.
 Set the masa aside to hydrate, about 15 minutes.

-Fold the husk so that the two long edges of masa touch and then close it similar to the way you would for rolling sushi. clean side over the the other clean side and roll tightly to secure.
-Fold the long tail of corn husk that is empty up over the filled corn husk then tie ends of tamale shut with husk strips.
+Fold the husk so that the two long edges of masa touch and then close it (similar to the way you would for rolling sushi), pulling the clean side over the other clean side and roll tightly to secure.
+Fold the long tail of corn husk that is empty up over the filled corn husk, then tie ends of tamale shut with husk strips.
 Repeat process to make 24 tamales.

 Uncooked tamales can be frozen up to 4 months before using.
 When you want to make them, do not defrost them -- simply cook them a bit longer than you would if they were fresh!

-To Cook The Tamales: Use a tamale steamer or a steamer insert set inside a large stockpot and add water to just below bottom of the steamer insert (make sure the water doesn't touch bottom of the insert).
-Cover and bring water to boil.
+Cook The Tamales: Use a tamale steamer or a steamer insert set inside a large stockpot and add water to just below the bottom of the steamer insert (make sure the water doesn't touch the bottom of the insert).
+Cover and bring water to a boil.
 Arrange tamales in the pot upright, leaning against one another.